Joncwmusic/AirBnB-Analysis/README.md

 Links to datasets

 Goal: So the goal of this is to compare real estate data with air bnb data.
-Ideally, the question I want to answer is:
+Ideally, the question to answer is:
 "Is it worth it to buy a house to run a full time airbnb?"

 Outline:

   I. Collect and Clean the BnB Data

-    A. Raw Data                                              #Done
+    A. Raw Data          Import that stuff

-    B. Useful Data                                           #Done
+    B. Useful Data        From the data what seems important

-    C. Numerical Data                                        #Done
+    C. Numerical Data      Get dummies from each categorical variable that seems important

-    D. Useful Numerical Data                                 #Nope
+    D. Useful Numerical Data   Trim some of the fat

-    E. Create dummy variables for 100 most common words      #Nope
+    E. Create dummy variables for 100 most common words:

+      put all the words into a dictionary and give counts for each of them then find the top 100
+      For each record in df, create dummy dataframe where

-    F. Deal with severe outliers                             #Nope
+    F. Deal with severe outliers

-    G. Group by type of bnb                                  #Nope
+    G. Group by type of bnb

   II.
 Create Exploratory Visualizations

-    A. Make some Histograms and scatter plots                #Done
+    A. Make some Histograms and scatter plots

-    B. Create a wordcloud for listing names                  #Done
+    B. Create a wordcloud for listing names

-    C. aggregate similar visualizations into a single file   #Nope
+    C. aggregate similar visualizations into a single file

-    D. Make them pretty                                      #Nope
+    D. Make them pretty

   III.
 Create a predictive price model for Airbnbs